KilledByAPixel/LittleJS/FAQ.md

 # LittleJS FAQ

-Welcome to the LittleJS FAQ, this is a work in progress!
+Welcome to the LittleJS FAQ!
 This document addresses common questions and issues to help developers get started and troubleshoot their projects.
 If you don’t find an answer here, feel free to ask the community or check the documentation.